COGS108/Overview/COGS108-Syllabus.md

 | A00 | 10AM MWF [Jeannie Auditorium](https://map.concept3d.com/?id=1005#!s/JEANN_Main?ct/18312) |
 | B00 | 2PM  MWF [Galbraith 242](https://map.concept3d.com/?id=1005#!s/GH_Main?ct/18312) |

 Please bring a smartphone or tablet or laptop to lecture for occaisional live polling via Google Form.
-Up to 0.5% extra credit will be given for attendance as measured by the number of such exercises you participate in during class.
-Full extra credit will consist of participating in > 2/3 of lectures that have these exercises (not all lectures have exercises!)
+Up to 1% of your grade will be given for participating in at least 20 out of the 30 or more such exercises that will be offerred.
+Most lectures have 1 or 2 such exercises, but some lectures may not have any.

 DO NOT COME TO LECTURE IF YOU ARE ILL!
-You won't miss your attendance extra credit if you take some time off.
+You won't impact your attendance credit if you take some time off.

 ### Lecture Quizzes